r3sult/odan.github.io/_posts/2018-10-28-logging-minor-errors-like-notice-and-warnings-with-monolog-in-slim-3.md

 keywords: slim, slimphp, php, monolog, logging
 ---

 In Slim 3 all PHP exceptions and Slim Framework specific application errors can be handled by a custom [error handler](https://www.slimframework.com/docs/v3/handlers/error.html).
 But sometimes you also have to log all minor errors like `notice` or `warning`.
-In this case it's also possible to handle and log all errors like this in a special middleware.
+Now I show you how to handle and log all other errors with a special middleware.

 ### Setup monolog